super-marios/super-marios/README.md

 ### About me

 Hi, My name is Woojin and welcome to my playground.
-Former Frontend Developer bridging Code & Content | Interested in AI & AdTech
+Former Frontend Developer bridging Code & People | Interested in AI & Trend

 testing.. testing...
 1, 2, 3